 Dr. Brian Leonard (Ottawa, ON) is the longest serving Orbis Volunteer Faculty and veteran of over 70 programs spanning more than four decades.

 Our Volunteer Faculty also mentor people from around the world through our telemedicine platform, Cybersight.
-With 90% of the world's visually impaired population living in low income settings, this training is making eye care more accessible where it’s needed most.
+With 89% of the globe’s blind population living in low income settings, this training is making eye care more accessible where it’s needed most.

 Meet Some Canadian Members of Our Volunteer Faculty